zhenrong-wang/BTAS/TECHNICAL_REVIEW.md

 The methods and implementations are not the best in terms of memory management.
 Many works need to be done, including:

-- Parallelism: this needs extra work on multi-thread design and threading
+- **Parallelism:** this needs extra work on multi-thread design and coding
-- Multi-layer data structure: Currently there is only stems with branches, it is possible that by adopting a leaf layer the algorithms could be better handling sparse values.
+- **Multi-layer data structure:** Currently there is only stems with branches, it is possible that by adopting a leaf layer the algorithms could be better handling sparse values.

 Any review and feedback is highly appreciated and welcomed.
 Please check the [GitHub repository](https://github.com/zhenrong-wang/filter-uniq-ints) or contact me through X/twitter(@wangzhr4), or email (zhenrongwang@live.com).